eagercheesecake/Rise-of-the-GOO-Notes/content/index.md

 title: Rise of the GOO
 ---
 ### Recent Updates
-- Added information for Session 20
+- Added information for Session 24
 - Character information now up to date as of Session 14
-- **NEW:** Sessions now show the previous/next session at the top for ease of navigation
-- **NEW:** Sessions now show what date they occurred at the top
-	- I don't know how I did that, Quartz must have updated
 ### Information
 [[Timelines]]
 [[Characters]]